Wanjie-Ryan/Go-Budget/readme.md

 go get github.com/labstack/echo/v4/middleware

 ## Project Roadmap

 ![alt text](image.png)

 # Database migration

 Code that brings your DB schema into sync with your models; creating tables, adding columns, indexes, etc etc

+# Validator

+go get github.com/go-playground/validator/v10

+# POINTERS

+pointer holds the **memory address** of another value its like a signpost that says **go look over there** rather than carrying the value itself.